mtndbs/HU_React_Final/README.md

 * Node.js: A runtime environment for executing JavaScript code on the server-side.
 * Express: A minimalist web application framework for Node.js.
 * MongoDB: A document-oriented NoSQL database for storing application data.

+## Project Restrictions: (As of the time of writing)
+- Phone validator , validate only Israely phone number
+- Running the server provides hardcoded buisnesses to the database , reprovide only when then array is empty.
+- Buisness user cannot provide by him self latitude and longtitude for the buisness.
+- User will be blocked for 24 hours reference to the email and not the api, only when login fails 3 times in succession.

 ## Prerequisites
 Before running the application, make sure you have the following installed: